polowis/blog/_posts/2020-04-23-javascripts:-default-parameters.md

 }
 ```

 We use the popular ```typeof``` function to check if x is undefined then assign it a value.
 But that looks really ugly, doesn't it?
 You have to do this for every function.
 But with the introduction of ES6, this is no longer a pain.
+You can set the default parameter directly in the parameters placeholder.

 ``` js
 function power(x = 4) {